9 FAM 403.2

 9 FAM 403.2-4 Place of Application

 a.
 As described below, you must accept a nonimmigrant visa (NIV) application in either of two circumstances: the alien is a resident of the consular district, or the Department directs you to accept it.
-The latter case is very rare.
 You should also accept a NIV application from an applicant who is physically present in your consular district.

 b.
 Generally the alien should make an application for a nonimmigrant visa in the consular district in which he or she resides.
 (See 9 FAM 403.2-4(B) below about applicants physically present but not residents of a consular district.)